Battlefield 2042 review in progress: so far, so disappointing

 In reality there’s are semi-complete remakes of Battlefield 1942, Bad Company 2 and Battlefield 3 contained within.
 Battlefield 1942 feels like how I remember Battlefield 1942 feeling, with the 2042 engine providing the graphical grunt to have sand kicking up.

 Again, Bad Company 2 is flawless: it’s a solid remake and apes the movement from Bad Company 2, so there’s no ability to prone and you can no longer strafe to the sides.
-The only disappointing part is that it’s not a full remake, because it feels
+The only disappointing part is that it’s not a full remake, because it feels far and away like the best part of what we’ve played so far.

 Unfortunately, these are still so fun at this stage that it just throws some of the issues